Get started

 Creating Database

-JsStore follows SQL approach to create database - A database is consist of tables and a table is consist of columns.
+JsStore follows SQL approach to create a database - A database consists of tables and a table consists of columns.

 var tblProduct = {